About the Program

 Where to Apply

 The AHMA program is open to students with a BA degree in a relevant field of study (such as Classics, Near Eastern Studies, History, or History of Art) that have completed at least one year of undergraduate work in ancient history, ancient art, archaeology, or related fields.
 Applicants primarily interested in the Greek and Roman worlds should be prepared to undertake advanced work in either Greek or Latin and its culture, and also should have basic competence in the second of these two languages.
 Applicants primarily interested in the ancient Near East and Egypt do not have to display competence in one of the area’s ancient languages before applying, but to do so may strengthen their application considerably.

 Students who have already acquired the MA degree in a relevant field are especially encouraged to apply and will be considered for direct admission to the PhD program.
 The AHMA faculty as a group approves all applicants for admission.
 AHMA policy is to limit enrollment to the number of students who can be adequately supported for the first five years of their graduate career.
-Although AHMA receives around 50 applications per year, its admission quota (set by Graduate Division) is currently only around 5-6, with the expectation that 2-3 new students will enroll each fall.
+Although AHMA receives around 35 applications per year, we can only enroll one to two students each fall.
 Competition therefore is extremely keen.
 As a result, while some applicants may be rejected for lack of preparation or for undistinguished academic records, a substantial number who are capable of doing good graduate work unfortunately also must be denied admission.

 The AHMA faculty judges and ranks applicants on a combination of criteria that includes: